+ASN.1:

-ASN.1: Abstract Syntax Notation One, as defined in ITU-T X.680 [X.680].
+Abstract Syntax Notation One, as defined in ITU-T X.680 [X.680].

-Attribute certificate (AC): An X.509 AC is a separate structure from a subject's public key X.509 certificate.
+Attribute certificate (AC):

+An X.509 AC is a separate structure from a subject's public key X.509 certificate.
 A subject may have multiple X.509 ACs associated with each of its public key X.509 certificates.
 Each X.509 AC binds one or more attributes with one of the subject's public key X.509 certificates.
-The X.509 AC syntax is defined in [ACAUTH].
+The X.509 AC syntax is defined in [RFC5755].

 Certificate: A type that binds an entity's name to a public key with a digital signature.
-This type is defined in the Internet X.509 Public Key Infrastructure (PKIX) Certificate and CRL Profile [KEYM].
+This type is defined in [RFC5280].
 This type also contains the distinguished name of the certificate issuer (the signer), an issuer-specific serial number, the issuer's signature algorithm identifier, a validity period, and extensions also defined in that document.

-Certificate Revocation List (CRL): A type that contains information about certificates whose validity an issuer has prematurely revoked.
-The information consists of an issuer name, the time of issue, the next scheduled time of issue, a list of certificate serial numbers and their associated revocation times, and extensions as defined in [KEYM].
+Certificate Revocation List (CRL): A type that contains information about certificates whose validity an issuer has revoked.
+The information consists of an issuer name, the time of issue, the next scheduled time of issue, a list of certificate serial numbers and their associated revocation times, and extensions as defined in [RFC5280].
 The CRL is signed by the issuer.
-The type intended by this specification is the one defined in [KEYM].
+The type intended by this specification is the one defined in [RFC5280].